Accessing databases that support ODBC with PHP and PEAR DB

 require_once "DB.php";

-// Use PEAR DB's ODBC driver as the backend.
+// Use PEAR DB's ODBC driver as the back end.

 $dbbackend = "odbc";

-// For SQL Server, you must specify the database username and
+// For SQL Server, you must specify the database user name and

 // password here.
 Otherwise, leave $dbuser and $dbpassword